 Under the recently enacted Maine Public Law 2009, Chapter 270 (LD 1465), the University of Maine Deepwater Offshore Wind Test Site is be located near Monhegan Island, an area selected by the state.
 This site was analyzed in detail through the state’s site selection process.

 With Maine’s designation of the test site, the Permitting and Policy team secured specific permits for the proposed project from all applicable local, state, and federal permitting authorities.
-In conformance with the application requirements, to obtain a General Permit under LD 1465, the Permitting and Policy team, in conjunction with the Micrositing and Ecological Monitoring teams, submited a report to the required state and federal agencies describing:
+In conformance with the application requirements to obtain a General Permit under LD 1465, the Permitting and Policy team (in conjunction with the Micrositing and Ecological Monitoring teams) submitted a report to the required state and federal agencies describing:

 The team worked to develop these plans in consultation with federal, state, and local agencies, as well as stakeholders.

 Task 4: Floating Turbine Design, Material Selection, and Lab Testing

 The primary objectives of the Floating Turbine Design, Material Selection, and Lab Testing task was to:

 - Partially validate the coupled aeroelastic/hydrodynamic models developed by NREL